Nikole Hannah-Jones chooses Howard over UNC-Chapel Hill

 WINSTON-SALEM, N.C.
-(AP) — Investigative journalist Nikole Hannah-Jones says she will not teach at the University of North Carolina at Chapel Hill following an extended fight over tenure there, and instead will take a tenured position at Howard University, which has scored another major recruiting victory in the hiring of author Ta-Nehisi Coates.
+(AP) — Investigative journalist Nikole Hannah-Jones says she will not teach at the University of North Carolina at Chapel Hill following an extended fight over tenure there, and instead will take a tenured position at Howard University.

 UNC initially offered Hannah-Jones a job without tenure after a board member challenged her teaching credentials, provoking weeks of tension.
 The trustees ultimately approved tenure last week, voting 9-4 to accept her application at a special meeting with a closed-door session that sparked a protest by her supporters.

-The whole situation was too much, Hannah-Jones explained as she announced her decision Tuesday on “CBS This Morning.”
+The whole situation was too much, Hannah-Jones said as she announced her decision Tuesday on “CBS This Morning.”
 She called it “a very difficult decision, not a decision I wanted to make.”

-But ultimately, she said UNC’s treatment led her to instead take the Knight Chair in Race and Investigative Journalism at Howard University, a historically Black school in Washington, D.C.
+But ultimately, she said UNC’s treatment led her to instead take the Knight Chair in Race and Investigative Journalism at Howard, a historically Black university in Washington, D.C.

 “To be denied it (tenure) to only have that vote occur on the last possible day, at the last possible moment, after threat of legal action, after weeks of protest, after it became a national scandal, it’s just not something that I want anymore,” she said.

-Howard, meanwhile, scored a double-barreled recruiting coup in hiring both Hannah-Jones and Coates, who won a National Book Award for “Between the World and Me,” which explores violence against Black people and white supremacy in America.
+Howard, meanwhile, scored a double-barreled recruiting coup in hiring both Hannah-Jones and Ta-Nehisi Coates, who won a National Book Award for “Between the World and Me,” which explores violence against Black people and white supremacy in America.
 Both have been given MacArthur “genius” grants for their writings.

-Their appointments are being supported by nearly $20 million donated by Knight Foundation, the John D. and Catherine T. MacArthur Foundation and the Ford Foundation, as well as by an anonymous donor, to support Howard’s continued education of and investment in Black journalists, the university said.
+Their appointments are being supported by nearly $20 million donated by the Knight Foundation, the John D. and Catherine T. MacArthur Foundation and the Ford Foundation, as well as by an anonymous donor, to support Howard’s continued education of and investment in Black journalists, the university said.

 “It is my pleasure to welcome to Howard two of today’s most respected and influential journalists,” Howard President Wayne A. I. Frederick said in a news release.
 “At such a critical time for race relations in our country, it is vital that we understand the role of journalism in steering our national conversation and social progress.”